eosnetworkfoundation/DUNE/README.md

 $ dune --start test_node <path-to-config>/config.ini
 ```

-Now let's say that we are done with thtat node for a while, then we can stop any node we want.
+Now let's say that we are done with that node for a while, then we can stop any node we want.
 ```console
 $ dune --stop test_node
 ```